LCC-CIT/CS296N-CourseMaterials/Labs/Lab09/Lab9Instructions-Docker.md

-## Part 1.
-Docker Exercises
+## Part A Docker Exercises

-Read the Docker [Getting Started](https://docs.docker.com/get-started/) guide, parts 1, 2 and 3.
+Read the Docker [Getting Started](https://docs.docker.com/get-started/) guide, parts 1, 2, 3 and 5.
 Do all the steps that can be done on your development machine.

-Your grade on this part will be based on self-reporting:
+Your grade on this part will be based on self-reporting of the parts you completed.
+Points will be given as shown:

+- Part 1: 2 points
-- "Read it": 7 points
+- Parts 1 & 2: 5 points
-- "Did part of it": 8 points
+- Parts 1&ndash;3: 8 points
-- "Did it all" (Performed all the steps): 10 points
+- Parts 1&ndash;3 & 5: 10 points